Stress, anxiety, uncertainty—all common psychological responses for those experiencing a disaster such as the wildfires on Maui.

 Employees will look to your organization’s leadership for guidance on how to move forward.
 It’s critical that you communicate regularly to keep your employees informed and provide assurances on the path ahead.
 If you don’t know what the future holds, say that.
 Your words offer more comfort than you know.

 Live aloha, show vulnerability, and be compassionate.
-Take a few moments to check in at the start of meetings or group chats; doing so to helps people stay positive and connected.
+Take a few moments to check in at the start of meetings or group chats; doing so helps people stay positive and connected.
 Check with your team to see if there is anything you can do to help your employees cope with stress and protect their mental health.

 Promote available resources